Nicho Hynes: Cronulla-Sutherland Sharks (2022-)

 In round 4 of the 2023 NRL season, Hynes made his return for Cronulla in their 40-8 victory over rivals St. George Illawarra after being injured in the opening rounds.

 On 6 April 2023, Hynes signed a five-year contract extension to remain at Cronulla until the end of the 2029 season.

 In round 9 of the 2023 NRL season, Hynes scored one try and kicked eight goals as Cronulla defeated North Queensland 44-6.
 Hynes was awarded with the inaugural Paul Green medal following the game.

 On 22 May, Hynes was selected by New South Wales for game one of the 2023 State of Origin series.

 On 12 June 2023, it was announced that Hynes had not been selected by New South Wales for game two of the 2023 State of Origin series.

 Hynes played a total of 21 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
 Hynes played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

 On 26 May 2024, Hynes was named at halfback for New South Wales ahead of the 2024 State of Origin series.

 On 16 June, Hynes was informed by New South Wales head coach Michael Maguire that he would not be required for game two of the 2024 State of Origin series following the New South Wales team's 38-10 loss in game one.

 On 11 July, it was announced that Hynes would miss eight weeks with a leg injury which he sustained in a training drill before Cronulla's round 19 game against the Wests Tigers.

 Hynes played 18 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Hynes played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.

 Hynes played 27 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+In round 19 of the 2026 NRL season, Hynes set a points scoring record for Cronulla as he scored 30 individual points against the Dolphins.
+It was also Cronulla's biggest victory in their history as they won the game 66-0.